 A better, more productive way

 Then we see the European countries enjoying their lives.
 Sweden recently began a 6 hour workday pilot program and is already having success and the idea is spreading.
-Even to the U.S.
+A study from New Zealand was recently released that confirmed the benefits of a shorter workweek.

 It’s not likely governments like Sweden or the U.S. will be able to mandate shorter workdays, which is good, but it’s something for startups to seriously consider if they want to build a strong, productive and happy workforce.